 All IOUs shall update their program tariffs to allow year-round enrollment in their BIP for the duration of the ELRP pilot.
 SCE shall do the same for its agricultural pumping interruptible (AP-I) programs for the duration of the ELRP pilot.
-A customer must be enrolled for at least 12 months before exiting the program.
+A customer who enrolls by April 30 in any given calendar year must be enrolled for at least 6 months before exiting the program.
+A customer who enrolls after April 30 in any given calendar year must remain enrolled for at least 12 months before exiting the program.
+Existing unenrollment windows (i.e., during November for SCE and PG&E, and during November and April for SDG&E) are unchanged.
 As SCE notes, moving "from the current April lottery process to year-round enrollment [in the BIP and AP-I programs] enables maximum participation of the interested participants to apply and enroll prior to the hottest summer months when DR is needed most.
-SCE recommends no changes to the current unenrollment window in November, but requests that D.18-11-029, Ordering Paragraph (OP) 5 be deleted and allow year-round enrollment onto the programs.
-Further, as DR Coalition notes, the Commission should allow "enrollment and unenrollment on a rolling basis: BIP and AP-I enrollment should be allowed on a rolling basis rather than once per year."
-For the duration of the ELRP pilot, the timing requirements set forth in D.18-11-029, OP 5 are suspended and year-around enrollment in the BIP and AP-I programs is allowed.
+SCE recommends no changes to the current unenrollment window in November, but requests that D.18-11-029, Ordering Paragraph (OP) 5 be deleted and allow year-round enrollment onto the programs.75 Further, as DR Coalition notes, the Commission should allow "enrollment and unenrollment on a rolling basis: BIP and AP-I enrollment should be allowed on a rolling basis rather than once per year."76 For the duration of the ELRP pilot, the timing requirements set forth in D.18-11-029, OP 5 are suspended and year-around enrollment in the BIP and AP-I programs is allowed.

 The DR reliability cap established in D.10-06-034 is temporarily raised to 3% for the duration of the ELRP pilot for all IOUs.
-SCE, NRG, and DR Coalition propose eliminating the cap, whereas the CAISO and TURN oppose even a temporary expansion.
+SCE,77 NRG,78 and DR Coalition79 propose eliminating the cap, whereas the CAISO and TURN oppose even a temporary expansion.
 A 3% cap is adopted as a reasonable middle ground.

-Finally, we clarify that there is no restriction on the IOUs from utilizing the funding for the DR Marketing, Education and Outreach program to actively market BIP.
+We clarify that there is no restriction on the IOUs from utilizing the funding for the DR Marketing, Education and Outreach program to actively market BIP.
 While there is room for new customer enrollments due to the temporary increase to the DR reliability cap, the rationale articulated in D.12-04-045 is inapplicable.
-We note this clarification in response to the testimony of PG&E.
+We note this clarification in response to the testimony of PG&E.80